logologo

 What Happens if ILR Lapses?

-This is a key difference from British citizenship, which cannot be lost through absence.
+This matters if you're considering a long stint abroad.
+British citizenship, by contrast, cannot be lost through absence.

 Frequently Asked Questions